 Yerba mate is a traditional drink made from the dried leaves of an evergreen holly, Ilex paraguariensis, a native plant of South America.

-This plant is found in the wild but is also cultivated on plantations similarly to familiar kinds of tea.
+This plant is found in the wild but is also cultivated on plantations.

 Drinking yerba mate tea is often a social event.

 Sharing this drink from a traditional gourd is a sign of friendship and bonding.

 Mate drinking has its own vocabulary, not unlike ordering a coffee at Starbucks!